-“Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God.”
-John 1:12
+Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God (John 1:12).

-No one can truly receive Jesus passively.
-It’s not enough just to give intellectual assent to a list of gospel facts.
-James 2:19 says, “You believe that there is one God.
+To receive Jesus requires a surrendering of our will to him.
+It’s not enough just to give intellectual assent to a list of Gospel facts.
+James 2:19 says, You believe that there is one God.
 Good!
-Even the demons believe that--and shudder.”
+Even the demons believe that — and shudder.
 That’s quite the sobering thought!

-The word ‘believe’ in the New Testament carries three meanings:
+The word “believe” in the New Testament carries three meanings:

-- Agree with your mind.
+- Agreeing with your mind.

-- Trust with your heart.
+- Trusting with your heart.

-- Commit with your life.
+- Committing your whole life.

-*This explanation of the Greek word for believe πιστεuω) has been adapted from H.H.
+*This explanation of the Greek word for believe (πιστεuω) has been adapted from H.H.
 Hobbs, a Baptist theologian who lived in the early 1900s.